The following remarks are taken from the article:

 Apparently, we require an EROI of at least 5:1 just to grow enough food to survive, whereas we require an EROI of at least 15:1 to have a modern, industrialized society, according to Dr. Hall and associates.

 However, those numbers are clearly wrong.
-A decline in EROI from 15 to 5 implies a decline in net energy of only ~14%, and this can be shown using arithmetic ( (1-1/5)/(1-1/15) = ~86%).
-As a more extreme example, a decline in EROI from 1 billion down to 5 implies a decline in net energy of less than 20% (19.999...).
-Such declines in EROI imply only modest losses of net energy, and do not imply the collapse of civilization, mass starvation, or a return to a medieval mode of life.
-Above a very low level, EROI makes practically no difference; for example, a decrease in EROI from 1 trillion down to 10 implies a loss of less than 10% of net energy.
+A decline in EROI from 15 to 5 does not imply a large reduction in net energy obtained.
+Civilization has several options for handling a decline in EROI, but the most obvious option is simply to divert some energy from consumption to investment, and thereby keep gross energy constant.
+If that option were pursued, then a decline in EROI from 15 to 5 would imply a decline in net energy of only ~14%, which can be shown using arithmetic ( (1-1/5)/(1-1/15) = ~86%) .
+As a more extreme example, a decline in EROI from 1 billion down to 5 would imply a decline in net energy of less than 20% (19.999...).
+Such declines in net energy obviously don't imply the collapse of civilization, mass starvation, or a return to a medieval mode of life.

 Presumably, the error here is to infer that modern civilization must have a proportionally higher EROI than primitive civilization, in order to gain more net energy to support more advanced activities.
 Dr Hall observes that the kung (a hunter-gatherer tribe) has an EROI of approximately 10.
 Presumably, Dr Hall infers that modern civilization must have a higher EROI to obtain more net energy.